27 of Our Best Pumpkin Carving and Design Ideas

 Create an instant and intricate design with nothing more than a pair of lacy stockings and a can of spray paint.
 Start by cutting a section from stockings—one pair can be used for many pumpkins—and pull tightly around pumpkin.
-Use hips section for big pumpkins, legs for smaller ones.
-Cinch and knot excess at bottom.
-Wrap excess at top around stem, knot, and wrap stem's base with masking tape to shield it from paint, as shown above.
-In a well-ventilated area, spray-paint top half of pumpkin with one or two coats; let dry.
-Turn pumpkin over and repeat on bottom.
-Once dry, remove stockings.
+Use the hips section for big pumpkins, and legs for smaller ones.
+Cinch and knot the excess at the bottom.
+Wrap the excess at the top around the stem, and tie a knot.
+Next, wrap the stem's base with masking tape to shield it from paint.
+In a well-ventilated area, spray-paint the top half of the pumpkin with one or two coats and let dry.
+Turn the pumpkin over, and repeat on the bottom.
+Once dry, remove the stockings.

 Haunted House Pumpkins

-Hilltop haunted houses have their windows ablaze with spookiness in these carvings.
+Hilltop haunted houses have their windows ablaze with the spookiness in these carvings.
 Choose tall, oblong pumpkins to showcase the vertical designs.
 Scrape the ring in an up-and-down motion with a linoleum cutter to further accentuate the houses' narrow height.
 To display, place the pumpkins on plates and then surround them with leaves and fine straw to simulate the eerie look of a neglected front lawn.
-To be on the safe side, use electric twinkle lights rather than a candle to illuminate any pumpkin you set off with decorations such as these.
+To be on the safe side, use electric twinkle lights rather than a candle to illuminate any pumpkin you set off with decorations.

 Etched Watercolor Pumpkins

-Take a leaf out of our book and dress up your pumpkins with elegant etched designs.
+Take a leaf out of our book, and dress up your pumpkins with elegant, etched designs.
 They may look fancy, but they're actually basic watercolors brushed over linocut carvings.
 We love the contrast of the paints on white, but the patterns will look striking on any pumpkin you happen to pick.
 First, choose a leaf template.
-Reduce or enlarge as needed, then print.
-Attach to pumpkin with clear tape.
+Reduce or enlarge it as needed, then print.
+Attach to the pumpkin with clear tape.
 With an awl, pierce holes along the perimeter of each leaf shape.
 Remove the template, and use a narrow-bladed linoleum cutter to remove skin along marked holes.
 Then use a wide-bladed cutter to pare away skin within your design.
-Paint exposed flesh right away.
-(For even application of color, paint the flesh soon after carving.)
+For even application of color, paint the flesh soon after carving.